 Tryko Partners Acquires Robert H. Stinson Tower in Chester, Pa.

 Tryko Partners has added 150 affordable senior housing units to its portfolio with the addition of Robert H. Stinson Tower in Chester.
-The private equity investment group this fall acquired the 13-story building at 1501 Arbor Drive.
+The private equity investment group in late 2018 acquired the 13-story building at 1501 Arbor Drive.
 The City of Chester sits in Delaware County, approximately 20 miles from Philadelphia.
 Tryko’s planned improvements for the property include immediate upgrades to its elevator cabs, to be followed by additional renovations to systems, units and grounds.
 Wells Fargo Multifamily Capital, through its Fannie Mae execution, provided financing for the Robert H. Stinson Tower acquisition.
 Today Tryko owns more than 7,200 residential units, including more than 4,425 affordable housing units and multiple age-restricted properties.

 “Tryko has a strong presence in the regional market, including Philadelphia, its suburbs and Southern New Jersey.
 This includes multifamily – with a blend of senior and traditional, affordable and market rate – as well as skilled nursing and assisted living.
 Robert H. Stinson Tower was a logical fit in terms of both location and product type, as senior affordable housing continues to be an attractive sector for investment.”
 Uri Kahanow, Director of Acquisitions, Tryko Partners